 In order to determine the basic content and what you must complete in the course prior to the final exam, it is important to review your Syllabus and Assignment Chart for the list of all assignments, essays, and tests.
 Use the Study Guide as you read through the materials to take notes.

-Take notes on all the material as you read and work through your course, just as you would when listening to your teacher lecture or as you read a textbook.
+Take notes on all the material as you read and work through your course, just as you would when listening to your teacher's lecture or as you read a textbook.
 Taking good notes will help prepare you for studying prior to taking any tests throughout the course.

-What is an URL?
+What is a URL?

 You will see an annotation, or explanation of the lesson, along with other information that you will need to know in your course work.
-Some lessons contain click able URLs.
+Some lessons contain clickable URLs.
 This is an address that takes you to a website on the Internet.
-When you click on an URL you will go to a site that contains information or activities that you need to read and study.
+When you click on a URL you will go to a site that contains information or activities that you need to read and study.
 When you are finished reading and taking your notes on each website, simply click on the close button located in the bottom right corner of your screen to close the website and take you back to your course.

 What is a Syllabus?

-At the very beginning of your course, you will see a URL, or the word Course Syllabus.
+At the very beginning of your course, you will see a URL or the word Course Syllabus.
 Click on either of these to bring up your course syllabus.
-A syllabus is a document that provides you with information about your teacher, technical support contact information and your class.
+A syllabus is a document that provides you with information about your teacher, technical support contact information, and your class.
 The syllabus is not an assignment in itself.
 It is an important document and provides a week-by-week guide that will help you know what is expected of you during your course.
 It is advisable to print out the syllabus and keep it handy for reference as you work throughout the course.
 Use the Syllabus to assist you in planning how much time you will need in order to be successful in your course.

 What is a Course Outline?

 Your online course is structured in Units, Chapters, and Lessons.
 When you begin your class, you should work through the Units in the order that they are listed.
 Each Unit contains one or more Chapters on a particular subject.
-Each Chapter is made up of multiple Lessons which will require you to read, perform an activity, write a paper or an essay, do homework, or take a test.
+Each Chapter is made up of multiple Lessons that will require you to read, perform an activity, write a paper or an essay, do homework, or take a test.

 E-mail Etiquette

-• Check your e-mail daily and always reply, even if it is brief.
+Check your e-mail daily and always reply, even if it is brief.

-• Be very careful how you express yourself, especially if you are upset.
+Be very careful how you express yourself, especially if you are upset.

-• Use both your first and last name in emails to your teacher.
+Use both your first and last name in emails to your teacher.

-• In addition to your name, when sending an assignment to your teacher, always include the name of the course and the name of the chapter.
+In addition to your name, when sending an assignment to your teacher, always include the name of the course and the name of the chapter.

-• This will help your teacher post your grades quickly and correctly.
+This will help your teacher post your grades quickly and correctly.

-• Always spell check before sending an e-mail.
+Always spell check before sending an e-mail.

-• Use your best vocabulary and proper grammar skills.
+Use your best vocabulary and proper grammar skills.
 Use proper capitalization and punctuation.
 Do not use slang.

-• Do not open unexpected email attachments from someone, even if it is someone you know.
+Do not open unexpected email attachments from someone, even if it is someone you know.
 Attachments can contain viruses and other software that is potentially harmful to your computer.
 Check with the sender to confirm that they sent you an attachment before opening.

 Student Notes